The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Low-Complexity Bias in Models

-Generalization bounds limit how the expected risk $R(h)$ for a model $h$ will differ from its train risk $\hat{R}(h)$.
-One simple such generalization bound is the finite hypothesis bound under a prior $P(h)$ \citep{langford2001bounds}: with probability $1-\delta$: $R(h) \le \hat{R}(h) + \sqrt{\frac{\log {1}/{P(h)} +\log {1}/{\delta} }{2 n}}$.
-Relating to Occam's razor and Solomonoff induction, consider the universal prior that assigns higher likelihood to compressible hypotheses: $P(h) = 2^{-K_p(h)}/Z$ where $K_p(h) \le K(h) + 2\log_2 K(h)$ is the \emph{prefix} Kolmogorov complexity and $Z \le 1$.
-Combining the two, we have with probability $1-\delta$, Despite the simplicity of the finite hypothesis bound, when combined with the universal prior, it provides strong nontrivial statements about the generalization of machine learning models even for neural networks which have many more parameters than data points \citep{kapoor2022}.
-Solutions found by many machine learning models on real datasets are highly compressible, and this reflects their bias for simple low Kolmogorov complexity functions.
+Despite the simplicity of the finite hypothesis bound, when combined with the universal prior, it provides nontrivial statements about generalization even for models which have many more parameters than data points \citep{kapoor2022}.
+Solutions found by many machine learning models on real datasets are highly compressible, and this reflects their bias for low Kolmogorov complexity functions.
 Even under an arbitrarily large or even infinite hypothesis space, generalization is possible if we assign prior mass disproportionately to the highly structured data that typically occurs.